 - denominational groups that have ecumenical outreach serving women within the wider community;

 Applications which support program work with women in the following areas will be considered: violence against women, economic justice, health, education, racism, and peace.
 We encourage projects that:

 - contribute to raising awareness of underlying causes of suffering

 - enable women to develop their full potential

 Limitation: WICC does not give grants to individuals, or for buildings or general operating expenses (e.g. salaries).

 - Grants range between $500 and $5000, Canadian funds.

 - Applications from outside Canada must have a Canadian partner organization with a valid CRA code.
-All applications must be on the World Day of Prayer Grant application form and all will be reviewed by the selection committee.
+All applications must be submitted using the World Day of Prayer Grant application form and all will be reviewed by the selection committee.
 Final approval will be made by the Board at its spring meeting.
 Applicants will be notified of the decision by July 10.

 - A follow-up report on the work for which funding has been received must be submitted to the Women’s Inter-Church Council of Canada within six months of receipt of the grant.

 WICC is an ecumenical organization made up of 10 denominational partners; please see Our Partners for the up-to-date list.